wp-plugins/app-store-assistant/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Change your preferences under Settings
 4. Add a shortcode to your page/post.
 It is recommended to only use one shortcode per page/post.
-5. Optional: Donate to fund the development of this plugin at <http://theiphoneappslist.com/donate/>
+5. Optional: Donate to fund the development of this plugin at [TheiPhoneAppsList Donate](http://theiphoneappslist.com/donate/)

 == Available Shortcodes ==